Manish-Kumarrrr/vrv_assignment/README.md

 ---

-This README is in markdown format and provides clear instructions on how to run the project locally with MongoDB.
+This README provides clear instructions on how to run the project locally with MongoDB.